TIT Logo

 A Hybrid Leadership: Türkiye and Australia

 The setup for COP31 is a result of complex diplomatic compromise.
-Türkiye will serve as the physical host, providing the logistical backbone for the thousands of delegates and activists expected to attend.
+Türkiye serves as the physical host, providing the logistical backbone for the thousands of delegates and activists.
 However, Australia has taken on the critical role of “President of Negotiations.”

-This arrangement is significant.
-It places a major fossil-fuel exporter (Australia) in the driver’s seat of the negotiations while ensuring it remains accountable to the Pacific island nations it partnered with for the initial bid.
+This arrangement is significant for 2026.
+It places a major fossil-fuel exporter (Australia) in the driver’s seat while ensuring it remains accountable to the Pacific island nations it partnered with for the initial bid.
 This “Antarctic and Pacific pivot” is expected to bring polar melting and sea-level rise to the absolute forefront of the agenda.

 Financing the Future: The NCQG Test